ryantroyford/ryantroyford.com/_posts/photo/2014-12-30-end-of-a-year.md

 splash: /img/photo/2014-end-of-a-year/teaser.jpg
 ---

-in the last few months of 2014, i was moving around quite a bit. from San Francisco, to Washingon, D.C., to Chicago, and a few places in between. too much, some might say.
+in the last few months of 2014, i was moving around quite a bit. from San Francisco, to Washington, D.C., to Chicago, and a few places in between. too much, some might say.

 as is always said, i didn't shoot as much as i would have wanted to. however, here are a few that i did take, and happened to like.